aquasecurity/trivy-checks/avd_docs/google/compute/AVD-GCP-0073/docs.md

+Ensures that Google Cloud's default firewall rules are disabled, as they may be overly permissive and pose security risks.
-Default "allow all" firewall rules should be removed or replaced with more specific rules, as they violate least privilege.
+The default network comes with pre-populated firewall rules that allow broad access and should be replaced with more restrictive custom rules.

 ### Impact